mgorav/ranger-policies/README.md

-# Customized Policies Using Ranger
+# Customized Policies Using Ranger - APIs driven policies access management
 This blog demonstrates policies based access to the resource on the datalake/lakehouse, topics/streams, data warehouse  (Hive, Snowflake) etc using Apache Ranger.